conduit-db/conduit-db/BLUEPRINTv3.md

 - The handling of colliding hashes should not be exposed in the external API - it should be entirely handled internally such that the client always receives the correct metadata for the correct transaction without necessarily appreciating how it happened under the hood.
+- Because collision detection on insertion only acts within (and not between) the two tx tables, and furthermore, there would be no constraint violations raised if a colliding mempool tx were to insert into the pushdata and io_tables... we need to "look before we leap" when inserting mempool transactions to these other tables.
+- This sounds costly, but seeing as though the mempool transactions are relayed incrementally over the 10 minute av. block interval, it should be okay to add in this extra read/check for correctness.

 # Pipeline